pngmbh/PushProx/README.md

 There is no authentication or authorisation included, a reverse proxy can be put in front though to add these.

-Running the client allows those with access to the proxy or the client to access all network services on the machine hosting the client.
+In the origial version, running the client allows those with access to the proxy or the client to access all network services on the machine hosting the client.

+In this version, the pull url is hard coded on the command line and only allows the client to pull from a fixed location.